sleepymalc/pbb.wtf/content/posts/BertrandParadox/index.md

 ## Classical Probability

 In modern mathematics, there are essentially two ways of building everything from the ground up: one is set theory (e.g., [ZF-set theory](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory)), and another is type theory (e.g., [HoTT](https://en.wikipedia.org/wiki/Homotopy_type_theory)).
-But these two are just subfields of *Mathematical logic*: people have a clear idea that given $A,B$,[^1] either
+But these two are just subfields of *Mathematical logic*, and people have a clear idea that given $A, B$,[^1] either

 $$
 A\implies B\text{ or } A\;\not\!\!\!\!\implies B